 There is no electricity in any of the campsites.
-If electricity is needed for a CPAP or other medical device, we recommend bringing a battery system to use with the machine or inform the Camp Administration and they can work on providing accommodations.
+If electricity is needed for a CPAP or other medical device, we recommend bringing a battery system to use with the machine or inform the Camp Administration prior to arrival.
+Gas powered generators are NOT permitted.